STAND. COM. REP. NO. 296

-Your Committees on Economic Development & Business and Tourism, to which was referred H.B.
-No. 716 entitled:
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 940 entitled:

-"A BILL FOR AN ACT RELATING TO INNOVATIVE BUSINESS INTERACTION,"
+"A BILL FOR AN ACT RELATING TO SECURITIES,"

-As affirmed by the records of votes of the members of your Committees on Economic Development & Business and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 716, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 716, H.D.
-1, and be referred to the Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 940, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 940, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.